 About Em

 Hi, I'm Em Chiappinelli.
-I'm an integrative breathworker, writer, program facilitator, and event organizer living in northern Virginia.
+I'm an integrative breathworker, program facilitator, and event organizer living in northern Virginia.

 I am drawn toward exploring how our felt senses of connection and disconnection inform the struggles we encounter in ourselves and in our world.

 I love exploring these things with others, in ways where people get the chance to learn from each other through the convergences and differences in our life experiences.
-I feel like I am always in a process of co-learning, and I aim to create spaces where that can happen in ways that feel supportive, real, honest, and exciting.
+I am always in a process of co-learning, and I aim to create spaces where that can happen in ways that feel supportive, real, honest, and exciting.

 Read on to learn more about my story and how I got to Everyday Aliveness.